Gifted & Talented

 What curricula do you use?

-Our curriculum is consistent across the school.
-For ELA we use Columbia University's Teachers College Reading and Writing Workshop and Action100.
+For ELA we use Columbia University's Reading and Writing Project, Fundations (for phonics), and the Action100 framework for individualized assessment and conferring.
 For Math we use Pearson Investigations (this is the same program used by the Hunter College gifted school) and Context for Learning.
 G&T students often accomplish learning objectives rapidly and are able to delve into additional units of study or greater depth of study.
 Formative assessment is continual in math and ELA so that teachers know what each student has mastered and what direction new learning can take.
 In this way, learning is individualized and everyone is challenged.
 Rather than covering material quickly, we aim for depth.
 For example, in a non-fiction writing unit, if a student demonstrates mastery of unit goals, she may move into an independent research project and create a sophisticated presentation.
 In math, students may develop multiple strategies for problem solving and tackle more complex problems.
 It is important to us that students take pride in effort and have an appetite for constructive struggle.